 So you’ll need to get used to moving around.
 Explore!
-Pootle up the Grand Union or the Lee, where it’s less crowded and leafier, and it's still a doddle to get into town.
+Go up the Grand Union or the Lee, where it’s, less crowded, leafier and still really easy to get into town.

-Even from outside the city limits you can still whizz into central London in under an hour, so there’s no good reason to stay in the centre like a goal-hanger.
+You can even moor outside the city limits and still get to central London in under an hour, so there’s no good reason to stay in the centre like a goal-hanger.

-Starting with the Grand Union west of Paddington, here are some good places to moor up, each with estimated travel times to town (Oxford Circus or Piccadilly Circus).
+Starting with the Grand Union west of Paddington, here are some good places to moor up, each with estimated travel times to Oxford Circus or Piccadilly Circus.

 West of Little Venice